itz-code/itz-code/README.md

 ### Ask me about:
 * my experience with web development as a Girls Who Code SIP participant
-* my newfound interest in artificial intelligence, sparked by AI4ALL
+* my newfound interest in artificial intelligence, sparked by AI4ALL @ UC Berkeley
 * my experience as a logistics and social media officer for Hydra Hacks, a hackathon for marginalized gender identities in CS